marcohamersma/nebula.css/docs/api.md

 Running `npm start` will automatically build your css through Nebula, and watch for changes to your css folder.

 ## Configuration File
-By default, the CLI will look for an optional JSON file called `.nebularc` in the current working directory.
-This file can contain the usual configuration for nebula.css: colors, spacing, and font sizes.
-It will be merged with the settings below and the [default settings](https://github.com/marcohamersma/nebula.css/blob/master/lib/base-config.js#L4-L100).

-You can use the `-c` or `--config` option to change the path to the configuration file.
+If you rather keep your configuration somewhere else, you can use the `-c` or `--config` option to supply a path to a JSON file that contains the configuration for Nebula.
+This will replace the `.nebularc` file mentioned above.

 `$ nebula.css <entry point> -c config/nebula.json`